ManooshSamiei/Distraction-Visual-Search/README.md

 # Predicting where people fixate when searching for an object

-This repository contains the tensorflow implementation of paper **"Where people fixate when searching for an object"**
+This repository contains the tensorflow implementation of paper **"Predicting where people fixate when searching for an object"**

 ## Architecture
 <img src="./images/Model.png" width="800"/>